-Choosing between using a van tyre and a camper tyre comes down to how you like to use your motorhome.
+Choosing between using a van tyre and a camper tyre comes down to what type of van you have and how you like to use your motorhome.
 If you do a lot of miles without standing still for weeks on end, a van tyre would work great.
-But if you don’t get out too often, or like to stay in one place once you arrive at your destination, you may want to consider camper tyres.
+But if you don’t get out too often or like to stay in one place once you arrive at your destination, you may want to consider camper tyres.

 When Should Motorhome Tyres be Replaced?

 Depending on how often you are using your motorhome, and for how long, will determine when you will need to replace them, which can be anywhere from three to six years.
-If you are using your motorhome much less, and are not noticing any wear and tear on your wheels, you may be able to push that six years slightly.
+If you are using your motorhome much less and are not noticing any wear and tear on your wheels, you may be able to push those six years slightly.

 If you are unsure how old your tyres are, you can check their DOT, a code that’s marked on the sidewall of the tyre.
 It begins with ‘DOT’ and a line of numbers that indicate its date of manufacture.
 For example, a DOT with the code 2418 means that the tyre was made in the 24th week of 2018.